London: Box Cover Front

 London - Two players; mid game. - Credit: Aldaron

-Component Quality and Artwork in London
+Replay Value and Variety in London

 London - London Rebuilt - Credit: Muse23PT